MicrosoftDocs/windows-powershell-docs/docset/windows/eventtracmancmdlets/set-etwtraceprovider.md

 ```

 ### -MatchAnyKeyword
-Specfies a bitmask of keywords an event must match in order to be logged to the session.
+Specifies a bitmask of keywords an event must match in order to be logged to the session.

 An event must match at least one keyword set by this parameter.